- Super-strong (up to 170 kg/cm²)

 Preliminary surface treatment

-Degrease parts to be bonded with acetone.
+Degrease parts to be bonded with methylated spirit.
 Roughen smooth surfaces (sandpaper).

 Mix the components by means of the supplied mixing bowl and spatula.